This is the multi-page printable view of this section. Click here to print.

 Neurotransmitter Prediction Confidence Values

 Neurotransmitter predictions for neurons in the FlyWire FAFB and Hemibrain datasets are the ‘conf_nt’ predictions from Eckstein et al. (2024).
-MANC and optic-lobe predictions are from Takemura et al. (2023) and Nern et al. (2024), respectively, using the methodology of Eckstein et al. (2024).
+MANC, optic-lobe and BANC predictions are from Takemura et al. (2023), Nern et al. (2025) and Bates et al. (2025), respectively, using the methodology of Eckstein et al. (2024).
 This analysis only investigated a limited set of neurotransmitters and assumed a single neurotransmitter per neuron (see publications for further detail).
 Neurons with fewer than 100 presynapses are excluded.

 Tiles used during FlyLight Split-GAL4 expression pattern imaging.